DevrelSpace/Links/PULL_REQUEST_TEMPLATE.md

 Please mark the correct option.

-- [ ] New feature (non-breaking makrdown change which adds functionality)
+- [ ] New feature (non-breaking markdown change which adds functionality)
 - [ ] Breaking markdown change (fix or feature that would cause existing functionality to not work as expected)

 ## Checklist: